Parenting Series

 DESCRIPTION: In this peice recreates a message my young son once wrote — a tender, misspelled note that reads, “I love you forever, Mama and Papa.”
 Layered onto the outer glass in his original handwriting, the message appears cryptic until spoken aloud, revealing its emotional core.
 Inside the infinity box, toys are arranged following the Fibonacci sequence — a symbol of growth, connection, and the universal rhythms of life.
 This piece reflects on the quiet power of meeting children where they are.
 It explores how connection is built through shared moments of play, imagination, and joy.

-MATERIALS: infinity box and various toys
+MATERIALS: infinity box, various toys

 DIMENSIONS: 8” x 8” x 4.75”